CodingIsaac/Ethereum_Law/Ethereum Articles/blockchainAndEnvironmentalLaw.md

 With PoS, Ethereum’s operational energy requirements dropped dramatically.
 Validators no longer compete for computational dominance, and the network consumes a fraction of the electricity it once did.
 This improvement directly reduces the carbon footprint of Ethereum operations.
 </li>
 <li> Proper End-of-Life Management:
-Before now, Blockchain networks often face criticism for their contribution to e-waste, through the disposal of non-recyclabe hardwares.However, Ethereum’s PoS mechanism extends the lifecycle of hardware by removing the need for frequent upgrades.
+Before now, Blockchain networks often face criticism for their contribution to e-waste, through the disposal of non-recyclable  hardwares However, Ethereum’s PoS mechanism extends the lifecycle of hardware by removing the need for frequent upgrades.

 </li>
 </ol>

 <h2>Legal and Regulatory Dimensions</h2>
 <img src="/Images/environmentandlaw.jpeg">